ST. JOHNS TDC YOUTH REGATTA

 The single sail of the Optimist is sprit-rigged.
 Two battens stiffen the leech.
 It is secured evenly with ties along the luff to the mast and along the foot to the boom, pulled down tightly by a vang/kicker.
 The light, slim third spar, the sprit, extends through a loop at the peak of the sail; the bottom rests in the eye of a short cable or string which hangs along the front edge of the mast.
 Raising and lowering the sprit and adjusting the boom vang allow for adaptation of sail trim to a range of wind conditions.
 Similarly, the Optimist has a small string outhaul on the end of the boom.
 It is usually correct to tighten the boomvang, outhaul, and sprit in heavy winds and loosen them in light winds.
 As well as this, huge adjustments can be made to sail shape, due to all of the ties running along the mast and boom.
 Due to its inherent stability, unstayed rig, robust construction and relatively small sail, the Optimist can be sailed in winds of up to 30 knots.

 – From Wikipedia, the Free Encyclopedia, ref.
 Optimist (dinghy).

 How to make a perfect cup of Hot Chocolate

-Start with 1 cup of cold chocolate drink.
-Heat to the desired temperature on the stove or in the microwave to make it nice and hot.
+Start with 1 cup of your favorite cold chocolate drink.
+Heat to the desired temperature on the stove or in a microwave oven to make it nice and hot.
 Pour into your favorite mug.
 Voila!
-A perfect cup of Hot Chocolate to warm you up on a cold evening.
+A perfect cup of Hot Chocolate to warm you up on a cool evening.
 Enjoy!